MathieuChailloux/rasterizestring/README.md

 ## Installation

-Go to plugins menu, activate experimental plugins, search for *rasterizestring* and install it.
+Go to plugins menu, search for *rasterizestring* and install it.

 Open processing toolbox (*processing* menu if not already displayed), a new provider *RasterizeString* containing *Rasterize from string field* algorithm shall appear.